 Scientists studied an Olympic hurdler who would use meditation every day to visualize the perfect race in her head.
 They noticed the same muscles were firing when she visualized the race as when she ran the track and hurdles.
 This is because the mind does not know the difference and so she was creating a habit for success, and in her case success meant a perfect race.
 I’ve been meditating for over 20 years, originally I started to relieve stress, but then used this type of meditation called visualization while I was fighting as a kickboxer with a lot of success.

 Why Meditate?
 (Benefits of Meditation)

 The benefits are almost endless and more and more research is coming out each week proving more.

-Meditation and solving problems - stress is at an all time high, including environmental, nutritional, technological, and relationship, stress which leaves creativity to overcome this which is now at an all time low.
-The stress reaction in the human body is such that when your stress levels are elevated it shifts you into your left brain hemisphere, that is where logic is and the part that does what you have always done, which eliminates new and creative ways to solve problems.
+Meditation and solving problems – stress is at an all-time high, including environmental, nutritional, technological, and relationship, stress which leaves creativity to overcome this which is now at an all-time low.
+The stress reaction in the human body is such that when your stress levels are elevated it shifts you into your left brain hemisphere, which is where logic is and the part that does what you have always done, which eliminates new and creative ways to solve problems.
 This is just another reason why meditation is so important to put you into the other hemisphere.
 Einstein said you can’t solve a problem with the same thinking that created it.

 Why don’t people Meditate?

 There are 2 reasons why people tell me they don’t meditate: